Generic Hero BannerGeneric Hero Banner

 We are excited to bring clean energy from the Moroccan Sahara to north Devon.
 This will be a transformational surge of reliable, clean power, and we will bring it during the hours the UK needs electricity most, supporting Britain's ambitions to decarbonise, which you see in the news and most recently in Baku [at Cop 29].

 The project will benefit the broader economy by displacing expensive, volatile imported gas and reducing wholesale power prices.
 It will also help balance the grid, feeding into the south of England, which has very high demand without significant grid upgrades.
-The independent Afry consultancy group calculated the project's socioeconomic benefit to be at least £17bn.
+The independent Afry consultancy group calculated the project's socioeconomic benefit to be £17bn.

 It will also offer a reliable wind and solar energy supply, with nearly two times the solar radiation factor.
 [Moroccan] wind generation is slightly negatively correlated to UK output, helping overcome the dunkelflaute [dark lull] scenario, which is the advantage of moving electrons in time and space.
 This reliability complements the UK domestic renewables pipeline, primarily offshore and onshore wind, while aligning with Morocco's green export ambitions.